“Are you going to the islands?” an old man approached me outside Thessaloniki train station.

 Here, the smell of jasmine everywhere melts with the salty sea, creating that peculiar scent which will always remind me of my two days in Thessaloniki.

-Thessaloniki: where to eat, drink and hang out
+Where to eat, drink, and hang out in Thessaloniki

 Hamodrakas || Founded in 1926, it is the oldest restaurant in Thessaloniki.
 With a beautiful terrace overlooking the sea in the quiet bay of Kalamaria, this place offers traditional seafood cuisine.
 Here, I had stuffed calamari, the ever-present Greek salad and white wine.

 Igglis || A nice tavern on a sunny square in Ano Poli, where you can eat traditional Greek food in the shadows of a grapevine.

 Little Big House Café || This place is really cute and it has a nice roof-top where you can rest half-way up Ano Poli’s steep streets.